 POSTED: June 10, 2020

-As the nation grinds through the COVID-19 pandemic, we are collectively experiencing a significant business continuity and disaster recovery situation, and it is happening in real-time.
+As the nation grinds through the COVID-19 pandemic, we are collectively experiencing a significant business continuity and disaster recovery situation, and it's happening in real-time.
 Our organizations are being tested on all levels from resiliency to the efficacy of our workforce—including organizational infrastructure as well as human and business systems.
 The ability for core systems to operate “business as usual” successfully is supported by our understanding of risk, specifically cybersecurity risk in a holistic and integrated fashion.

-Traditional risk management leaves blind spots and gives little insight to the resiliency of your core business functions.
+Traditional risk management leaves blind spots and gives little insight into the resiliency of your core business functions.

 Managing an effective cyber risk program is always an uphill battle.
 Often risk processes designed to maintain and mature a program cannot keep up with the pace at which threats evolve.
-When one thinks of risk as it applies to organizations & business systems, there have been multitudes of layers in terms of documentation from the assessment function, execution from vulnerability management and security operations, and testing from external adversarial emulations and red teaming.
-These functions are usually siloed, operate on very different timeframes and rarely are ever in sync.
-It is more difficult to coordinate and track these functions in these challenging times with a distributed remote workforce, non-standard devices, and with rapid acceleration into the cloud.
+When one thinks of risk as it applies to organizations and business systems, there have been multitudes of layers in terms of documentation from the assessment function, execution from vulnerability management and security operations, and testing from external adversarial emulations and red teaming.
+These functions are usually siloed, operate on very different time frames, and rarely are ever in sync.
+It's more difficult to coordinate and track these functions in these challenging times with a distributed remote workforce, non-standard devices, and with rapid acceleration into the cloud.
 Because of this siloed nature, the detection of threats and the subsequent risk response applied to business systems have been traditionally slow.
-In order to disseminate, prioritize, and test risk in critical systems in a meaningful way, one needs to be able to process risk data including threats, vulnerabilities, and compensating controls quickly, and consistently.
+In order to disseminate, prioritize, and test risk in critical systems in a meaningful way, one needs to be able to process risk data—including threats, vulnerabilities, and compensating controls—quickly and consistently.
 This takes analysis from multiple factors, quantifying it consistently, and comparing the overall risk.

-The nation is collectively shifting again.
-This time towards phase 2 of releasing stringent quarantining.
-The rapid shift conceptually in ideas of what “business as usual”, work and the workplace means has changed and will likely be different for quite some time.
-The accelerated pace of how business is conducted and the resiliency of organization adaptation to these operational movements have fundamentally change business operations.
+The nation is collectively shifting again—this time toward phase 2 of releasing stringent quarantining.
+The rapid shift conceptually in ideas of what “business as usual,” work, and the workplace mean has changed and will likely be different for quite some time.
+The accelerated pace of how business is conducted and the resiliency of organization adaptation to these operational movements have fundamentally changed business operations.
 To respond to these changes, there should be a call for an update to how risk management and responses to threats are conducted.
 Opportunistically, this is the time to tightly integrate and give transparency to the disparate functions, processes, and teams that the pandemic exposed.

 The landscape of business operations has change drastically.
 A rapid and iterative response in risk management is needed to keep up.

-- Most importantly, continually test of this holistic integrated notion of security risk.
+- Continually test this holistic integrated notion of security risk.